CONTRASTS Expedition

-The CONTRASTS expedition was a two-month expedition in the Arctic Ocean (July 2025 – September 2025) to investigate sea ice melt across three regimes: seasonal, first/second‑year, and multiyear ice.
+The CONTRASTS expedition was a two-month scientific expedition in the Arctic Ocean (July 2025 – September 2025) to investigate sea ice melt across three regimes: seasonal, first- and second‑year, and multiyear ice.
+The expedition was designed to compare these regimes under similar seasonal conditions by applying an identical measurement programme at each site and repeating observations over several weeks.

-The CONTRASTS expedition (July–September 2025) investigated sea-ice melt across three regimes of differing age and origin in the Central Arctic Ocean, aiming to fill observational gaps from MOSAiC expedition and enhance understanding of late-summer and autumn transitions.
-During the journey, the research icebreaker Polarstern moved between three selected ice floes.
-The expedition aimed to investigate the causes of sea ice melt in three contrasting sea ice regimes in response to atmospheric and oceanographic conditions.
+It investigated sea-ice melt across three regimes of differing age and origin in the Central Arctic Ocean, aiming to fill observational gaps from MOSAiC expedition and enhance understanding of late-summer and autumn transitions.
+Unlike the MOSAiC expedition, which focused on a single drifting ice floe, CONTRASTS explicitly sampled multiple sea ice regimes to capture spatial variability in the Arctic sea ice system.
+During the journey, the research icebreaker Polarstern moved between multiple ice floes representing three sea ice regimes.
+The expedition investigated the causes of sea ice melt in three contrasting sea ice regimes in response to atmospheric and oceanographic conditions.
 These three regimes were: (1) first-year ice drifting along the marginal ice zone, (2) second- and multiyear ice formed in the Russian Arctic, and (3) multiyear ice from the north of Greenland and Canada.
-Regime 1 will dominate the Arctic in the future, and regime 2 used to dominate the Arctic but is now melting before it reaches the Fram Strait, and regime 3 used to be widespread in the past.
+Regime 1 is expected to dominate the Arctic in the future, regime 2 previously dominated but is now often melting before reaching the Fram Strait, and regime 3 was formerly more widespread.
 The regimes represent “future Arctic”, “present Arctic”, and “past Arctic”.
 Work at each floe was organized around ice stations, with revisits planned for approximately three and six weeks later.
 This was complemented by autonomous stations deployed at the start of the expedition, which provided continuous measurements throughout the duration of the expedition.
 The selected time in July and August was aimed to fill the observational gaps left by the MOSAiC expedition regarding late-summer and autumn transitions.
 The ice floes were scheduled to be surveyed by a research aircraft Polar 6 from Station Nord during the ICEBird summer 2025 campaign.

 The international expedition, comprising 51 scientists from 14 nations and institutes from 8 countries, was led by polar researcher and sea ice physicist Marcel Nicolaus, with Thomas Krumpen also serving as co-cruise leader, both from the Alfred Wegener Institute for Polar and Marine Research.
 The campaign was also named PS149 (Polarstern cruise 149) and ArcWatch-3 to align with previous Arctic monitoring campaigns.

+Scientific concept

+The expedition was designed to investigate the variability of Arctic sea ice by comparing three distinct sea ice regimes under similar seasonal conditions.
+A sea ice regime is defined as a combination of formation region, age, thickness, and atmospheric and oceanic boundary conditions.
+This approach enabled direct comparison of processes controlling sea ice melt under different environmental conditions.

+At each ice station, an identical measurement programme was carried out, enabling direct comparison between regimes.
+The stations were revisited over a period of approximately six weeks, allowing both spatial and temporal variability during the summer melt season to be observed.